 Pensionable pay

-What to deduct contributions from
+What you deduct contributions from

 https://www.lgpsmember.org/more/penpay.php